-All races will begin at 11:00AM, with the drivers meeting taking place 10:30AM.
-Exceptions to this, like the Gold Cup race will be announced one week prior to the event (see Special Rules section).
-Drivers must be present at the 10:30AM roll call to be drawn into the first heat.
+All races will begin at 10:30AM, with the drivers meeting taking place 10:00AM.
+Exceptions to this will be announced one week prior to the event (see Special Rules section).
+Drivers must be present at the 10:00AM roll call to be drawn into the first heat.
 Drivers late for the meeting will start their first heat as a rookie.